inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 zs
 zb
 ```
-These give the visualization script the wave height (`H`), free-surface level (`zs`) and bed level (`zb`) it needs.

-- `single_dir = 0`: – required for this particular example.
-- `tintg = 5`: tells XBeach to write those global variables every few time steps; the low value generates enough frames for a smooth animation without creating huge files.
+* `tintg = 5` - sets how often XBeach writes the global variables.
+A low value like `5` generates enough frames for smooth animation
+without producing excessively large files.

 ## Running the DELILAH case
-Below is a script to run the DELILAH case using the Inductiva API.
-It is configured to export simulation results in a .vtk format, via the `export_vtk` flag, which is compatible with ParaView for visualization.
-This specific example should take around 4 minutes on this machine.
+Below is the script to run the DELILAH case using the Inductiva API.
+The simulation is configured to export results in .vtk format using the `export_vtk` flag, making them compatible with ParaView for visualization.
+This example typically takes around 4 minutes on the specified cloud machine.

 ```python
 import inductiva